DEMI-Research/demi-research.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: ShiSong Chen
+title: ZhiXu Li

 # Full Name (for SEO)
-first_name: ShiSong
+first_name: ZhiXu
-last_name: Chen
+last_name: Li

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Ph.D
+role: Professor & Ph.D Supervisor in Computer Science

 # Organizations/Affiliations
 organizations:
-  - name: Fudan University
+  - name: Renmin University of China
     url: ''

 # Short bio (displayed in user profile at end of posts)